ferrarijh/android-study-dagger-android-boilerplate/README.md

 component.inject(this)
 ```

-Such boilerplate code had better be not present in MainActivity.
+Such boilerplate code had better be not present in `MainActivity` here.
 Dagger android relieves us of such pain.

 ## Setup